James3482/Machine-Learning-Portfolio/Grade Predict Linear Regression/README.md

 from sklearn.utils import shuffle from matplotlib import style
 ```
-2. We use the Pandas library to display the dataset that will be used:
+2. We use the Pandas library to display the dataset that will be used to train our model and come up with a prediction:
 ```
 data = pd.read_csv("student-mat.csv", sep=";")
 print (data.head())